 - One of the most infamous scenes in Breaking Bad is when Tuco Salamanca beats one of his most trusted right-hand men to death with his bare hands for talking out of turn.
 It turns out to have been an accident — what was supposed to be a nonlethal beating sent him into a fatal seizure — but Tuco doesn't show any remorse either way.

-- Monty Python's Flying Circus.
-In the Cheese Sketch, John Cleese shoots Michael Palin after he discovers that the cheese shop has absolutely no cheese at all.
+- In the Cheese Sketch, John Cleese shoots Michael Palin after he discovers that the cheese shop has absolutely no cheese at all.

 - In the Xena: Warrior Princess episode "Been There, Done That" at one point Xena takes advantage of the "Groundhog Day" Loop to kill Joxer, knowing he'll be alive and well the next time she wakes up.

-- Attempted by Yvonne Criddle from MADtv, who wanted to buy a shovel to brain her neighbour's dog for making her car wet, and then tried to kill a family by running them off a cliff after they took her parking space in front of the store.
+- Attempted by Yvonne Criddle from MADtv (1995), who wanted to buy a shovel to brain her neighbor's dog for making her car wet, and then tried to kill a family by running them off a cliff after they took her parking space in front of the store.

-- In Boardwalk Empire season 3, mob boss Gyp Rosetti has a habit of doing this.
+- In season 3, mob boss Gyp Rosetti has a habit of doing this.
 The real problem is that his definition of "annoyance" can include virtually anything.
-His Establishing Character Moment comes when a Good Samaritan helps him fix his car, but (completely unintentionally) appears to be patronising Rosetti for his lack of education.
-Rosetti lets him finish helping and then beats him to death with a tyre iron.
+His Establishing Character Moment comes when a Good Samaritan helps him fix his car, but (completely unintentionally) appears to be patronizing Rosetti for his lack of education.
+Rosetti lets him finish helping and then beats him to death with a tire iron.

 - The Mesopotamian Flood myth had the gods attempting to kill all people (several times) because they are making too much noise.